-Coming from a martial arts background, I was very fortunate to have the rule of perfect form drilled into my mind and body from the very start.
-Good technique is often referred to as building a solid foundation, and the metaphor couldn’t be more apt, as the better your form is, the better your balance will be, the more muscles you will engage, and the more you will be maximizing the exercise, and the overall workout.
+Good technique is often referred to as building a solid foundation, and the metaphor couldn’t be more apt for lunges, as the better your form is, the better your balance will be, the more muscles you will engage, and the more you will be maximizing the exercise, and the overall workout.
 Let’s learn the basics of a proper lunge.

-Poor posture, via hunched shoulders that are too far forward, instead of naturally slightly arched.
+- Poor posture via hunched shoulders and torso too far forward, instead of naturally slightly arched.

-An example of improper lunge form notice the slumped shoulders, body leaning/sinking forward, and on the back toe, instead of the ball of the back foot.
+See these errors in the improper example below: slumped shoulders, body leaning/sinking forward, and weight on the back toe, instead of the ball of the back foot.

 The good news is a few simple tips can correct all of these common errors.

 When descending into a lunge, the first thing to be aware of is that you are taking a long enough stride so that your knees are behind your toes during the entire lunge.
-You must step a little further that you normally would when walking to ensure the knees will be behind the toes the entire time.
+You must step a little further that you normally would when walking to ensure your knee will be behind your toes the entire time.

-Lastly, squeeze those butt muscles at the bottom of the movement before you start to push upwards.
-Make sure to also use the ball of the back foot, and the heel of the front foot equally upon ascension
+Lastly, squeeze those butt muscles at the bottom of the movement, before you start to push upward.
+Make sure to also use the ball of the back foot and the heel of the front foot equally, upon ascension.

 When you use all of the techniques your lunge should look like this:

-Proper Lunge form straight upper torso, centered weight, and proper use of back ball of the foot to assist the movement.
+Proper Lunge for: straight upper torso, centered weight, and proper use of the back ball of the foot to assist the movement.